next series of modules will address 15 guidelines on composition, starting

 Movement can be used to shift attention.
-Although our eye may be dwelling on the scene's center of interest, it will quickly be drawn to movement in a secondary area of the picture.
+Although our eye may be dwelling on the scene's center of interest, it will quickly be drawn to movement in a secondary area.
 Someone entering the scene is an example.

 As we noted in an earlier module, we can also force the audience to shift their attention through the technique of

 rack focus, or changing the focus of the lens from one object to another.

 Except possibly for people looking directly at the camera, it's often best to place the center of interest near one of the points indicated by the rule of thirds.

 In the rule of thirds the total image area is divided vertically and horizontally into three equal sections.Generally, composition is even stronger if the center of interest falls near one of the four cross-points illustrated in the photo on the right below.